 Remember that letting go is a journey.
 Pick one or two areas in your life that need organization.
 Perhaps it is your closet, the toys, your e-mail inbox, or your overfull schedule.
 Do what you need to let go.

 When you have finished letting go stop for a moment.
 Rejoice and enjoy the lightness.
 Notice how much easier it is to manage that small part of your life.
 Then pick another area, and press on.
 Every step forward (no matter how small) is a step closer to your goal and is cause for celebration.

 Laura Spawn is a simplicity blogger and has created a five day decluttering course for you and it’s FREE!
 It includes reading material, downloadable worksheets and a suggested action item to help you with the process of decluttering.
 Sign up to receive it here.

-If you are trying walk this journey with kids, father of four Kelvin Belfon offers advice to help with tackling your clutter.
-Not Every Space Has to be Filled really spoke to me.
+If you are trying walk this journey with kids, mother of four minimalism with kids.offers practical advice to

 Need some help taming the toy mess?
 Try getting rid of some of them and organize a simple toy rotation.